techascent/tech.datatype/docs/datetime.md

 * `java.time.LocalDateTime` - A zoneless entity that can store both a date and a time.
 * `java.time.LocalDate` - A zoneless entity that can store only a date.
 It has no time fields.
-* `java.time.LocalTime` - A zoneless entity that can only store time - hours, minutes, seconds, milliseconds, and nanoseconds.
+* `java.time.LocalTime` - A zoneless entity that can only store unsigned time - hours, minutes, seconds, milliseconds, and nanoseconds.

 One way to look at `LocalDateTime` and `LocalDate` is that they have a conversion to `Instant` - they represent an epoch offset but have no zone related offset.

+### Temporal Amount Types

+Durations are types that store signed long nanoseconds.

 ### Packed Types